 Hill-Burton Act

-After the NAACP spearheaded several lawsuits aimed to eliminate discrimination in hospitals, in 1963, a federal court challenge overturned the “separate-but-equal” aspect of Hill-Burton.
-The act influenced hospital desegregation by denying funds to segregated institutions
+After the National Association for the Advancement of Colored People (NAACP) spearheaded several lawsuits aimed to eliminate discrimination in hospitals, a federal court challenge overturned the “separate-but-equal” aspect of Hill-Burton in 1963.
+The act influenced hospital desegregation by denying funds to segregated institutions.

 For more information on the Hill-Burton Act, see: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1448322/, The Hill-Burton Act and Civil Rights: Expanding Hospital Care for Black Southerners, 1939-1960 by Karen Kruse Thomas and https://www.npr.org/sections/health-shots/2016/10/02/495775518/a-bygone-era-when-bipartisanship-led-to-health-care-transformation.